The 10 most innovative robotics companies in 2022

 For making implant surgery less invasive

 In August, Warsaw, Indiana-based Zimmer Biomet secured FDA clearance for its ROSA robot, designed to assist surgeons with the positioning and placement of hip implants in minimally invasive hip replacement surgeries.
-More than 450,000 total hip replacements are performed each year in the U.S., and that number is expected rise significantly.
+More than 450,000 total hip replacements are performed each year in the U.S., and that number is expected to rise significantly.
 The company’s three earlier surgical robots are approved for knee, spinal, and neurosurgery applications.

 7. CRG Automation